 I stood back up, welcomed them, tried to glean some history from the medical record as well as the case manager–but never fully regained traction.
-Frances was a thirty year old woman with bright eyes, nice teeth, high tight little pig tails and a child-like demeanor.
+Frances was a thirty-year-old woman with bright eyes, nice teeth, high tight little pigtails, and a child-like demeanor.
 And yes, she was plump.
 Right off, she scanned my office with radar-like precision and asked me if I had any cookbooks.
-The case managers eyes widened in surprise.
-I asked her if she ever had opportunity to cook.
+The case manager’s eyes widened in surprise.
+I asked her if she ever had the opportunity to cook.
 She said no, but that she really wished she did and still thought it would be nice to have a cookbook.
 I asked her what she would like to cook.
-She replied, cakes, sausage and macaroni and cheese.
+She replied cakes, sausage and, macaroni and cheese.
 Always willing to oblige, I did manage to find a copy of a cookbook I sometimes give out that makes healthy revisions of common comfort food recipes.
 I read out the names of the listed recipes with enthusiasm.
 Her mood quickly deflated.
 Devil’s Food Cake or any other such confection was not mentioned.
 Still, she agreed to take the cookbook anyway–and said thank you.

 She went on.
 Her father always gave her sweets when she was young, that’s just how she was raised and that’s why she likes sweets.
 Eating makes her happy.
 Yes, sometimes her stomach hurts if she overeats, but that doesn’t feel as bad as the emptiness she experiences when she can’t eat what she wants.

-This time she quickly eyeballed a colorful booklet sticking out on my desk that shows how many calories and grams of measurable nutritional components are in various fast foods.
+This time she quickly eyeballed a colorful booklet sticking out on my desk that shows how many calories and grams of measurable nutritional components are in various fast- foods.
 I barely remembered it was there.
 We explored her eating, and I heard what I already knew, that her breakfasts–as is true for many, including those who are institutionalized in some capacity–consist of lots of pancakes with syrup, sugary cereals, bagels, and fried meats.
-It is a lot like a breakfast buffet at a hotel, but on a daily basis.
-She eats what is served and is aware that some of it tastes better than others.
-And, when it does, she eats a lot of it.
+It is a lot like a breakfast buffet at a hotel but on a daily basis.
+She eats what is served and is aware that she eats even more of the tastier offerings.
 And, it is then, without prompting or apology, she says, “And I binge, because I realize I can’t just eat normally like other people can which makes me feel bad–and this is how I respond.”

 Despite my subterranean quarters, I look upward as I often do in this work, and ask for guidance.
 Dear Lord, do not make me show her how many grams of fat in a Big Mac.
 Must I utter nutritional pabulum or make her eat Bran Flakes?
 What have you got up there in the way of holy alternative sweeteners?
 How about a dose of Big Love?
 Amen.